Benchmarking Dual-Polarization Silicon Nitride Photonic Integrated Circuits for Trapped-Ion Quantum Technologies: Design and characterization of the grating couplers

-\paragraph{\textit{Measurement}}The outcoupled intensity distribution was recorded slice by slice in the xy-plane by translating the microscope system in the z-direction with a step size of 0.5\,$\upmu$m.\\ By fitting the reconstructed propagation trajectories, the emission angles for both polarizations were extracted and compared with simulation results, as shown in Fig.\,\ref{GC_angles}\,(c–f).
-The measured angles of -52.00\,$^\circ$ for TE- and -62.81\,$^\circ$ for TM-polarizations agree well with the simulated values of -52.01\,$^\circ$ and -58.83\,$^\circ$, respectively.
-Angles are reported with respect to the surface normal, ensuring consistency between the simulations and the experimental analysis.
+\paragraph{\textit{Measurement}} The outcoupled intensity distribution was recorded slice by slice in the xy-plane by translating the microscope system along the z-direction with a step size of 0.5\,$\upmu$m.
+At each $z$-slice, the intensity profile of the emitted beam was analyzed by determining the position of maximum intensity.
+This maximum was taken as the beam position in the transverse plane.
+By repeating this procedure for all measured $z$-slices, we obtained a set of beam-center coordinates along the propagation direction.
+The emission angle was then extracted by performing a linear fit to these beam-center positions.
+The resulting angles for both polarizations were then compared with simulations, as shown in Fig.\,\ref{GC_angles}\,(c–f).
+The measured emission angle of ($-52.0 \pm 0.4)^\circ$ for TE polarization agrees well with the simulated value of $-52.0^\circ$.
+For TM polarization, the measured angle of ($-62.8 \pm 0.4)^\circ$ shows a larger deviation from the simulated value of $-58.8^\circ$.
+This discrepancy may be attributed to the increased sensitivity of steeper emission angles to fabrication tolerances.
+The measurement uncertainty accounts for the individual angle fit error per measurement ($\pm0.1^\circ$ for both TE and TM), the uncertainty in the z-translation calibration of the microscope system ($\pm0.3^\circ$ for both TE and TM), and the chip-tilt uncertainty ($\pm0.2^\circ$).

+Angles are reported with respect to the surface normal to ensure consistency between simulations and the experimental analysis.
 Negative angles correspond to a backward-emitting GC.